Status: Completed Feature Screenplay | In Development

 Directed by: Samuel Haun

-Written by: Samuel Haun, Mark David Anthony, Katie Hibbard-Smith, Brandon Bickler
+Written by: Samuel Haun, Mark David Anthony, Katie Hibbard-Smith

 Every monster has an origin.